Mental Illness (album): Recording

+The album title was suggested by a friend; Mann said it was a "bald, accurate and funny" description of her songwriting themes.
 "Goose Snow Cone" was inspired by a photo of a friend's cat Mann received while on tour in Ireland.
-"Patient Zero" was written following a meeting Mann and her husband, Michael Penn, had with actor Andrew Garfield, who had recently arrived in Hollywood.
+"Patient Zero" was written following a meeting Mann and her husband, Michael Penn, had with the actor Andrew Garfield, who had recently arrived in Hollywood.
 Mann said Garfield was "obviously kind of freaked out about the vibe of being in that rarefied movie star atmosphere ...
 So I wrote a song inspired by that."
-Mann wrote "Can't You Tell" with Donald Trump in mind, who she described as "repugnant ...
-But I think he's miserable.
-He's a miserable person looking for outside solutions to internal problems, and I certainly can relate to that."

 The album features contributions by Ted Leo, who collaborated with Mann on their project the Both.
 Jonathan Coulton co-wrote "Patient Zero", "Good For Me" and "Rollercoasters", while John Roderick of the Long Winters cowrote "Poor Judge".

 The bulk of the album was recorded on Mann's label, SuperEgo Records, by producer Paul Bryan at Mayberry PCH recording studio.
 The string arrangements were arranged and conducted by Bryan and recorded separately at United Recordings Los Angeles by Ryan Freeland.

 Mann said her manager had pressured her to create more uptempo music, but she resisted, explaining, "Because emotional honesty is uplifting, and it doesn't really matter what the emotion is.
 It's just uplifting, so that's how I approach it.
 Writing these songs is never depressing for me, and I don't think you can write out of a position of depression anyway."

 Release

 The first single from the album, "Goose Snow Cone", was released on January 17, 2017.
 On March 27, 2017, Mann performed the song on The Late Show with Stephen Colbert.

-A second single from the album entitled "Patient Zero" was released on March 8, 2017.
+"Patient Zero" was released on March 8, 2017.
 The music video features actors Bradley Whitford, Tim Heidecker and James Urbaniak.

-Artwork

-The album's cover artwork is by visual artist Andrea Dezsö.
+The cover artwork was created by Andrea Dezsö.